koreinnovations/content_complete/README.txt

 * Customize the settings in Administer >> Site Configuration >> Content Complete.
   A block will be created for every content type added to check for completeness.

+* Rules integration is provided with a rule "Content Complete % is >= than x".

 -- CUSTOMIZATION --